 - Feeling that friends or family can’t relate or support you fully

-- Difficulty making decisions, distracted
+- Difficulty making decisions, distractions

 - Feeling unable to function in your typical work and social life

-- Confusion about why you are “still” sad
+- Confusion about why you are “still” sad or angry

 - A lovely fuller list is here